Skip to content

 Social Security in Hong Kong

 Even though expats move to boost their career, it is vital to know all about social security in Hong Kong.
 The government in Hong Kong provides a lot of welfare programs to ensure a minimum standard of living to the residents.
 And they also give a safety net for those who cannot take care of themselves anymore.
-A few benefits are given by the state and the others by the company.
+The state provides a few benefits, and companies offer the others.

-Another vital program for the social security in Hong Kong ensures the retirement provisions for many, and was introduced in 2000.
+The state introduced another vital social security program in 2000, which ensures retirement provisions for many.
 And it is critical, as the population in Hong Kong is growing old, with an average life expectancy at birth of over 86 and 81 years respectively for women and men.

 The application process and the selection criteria are different for each, where at times it depends on assets and income, while others can be based on the fact if you are a resident or not.